adityasissodiya/AccessControlPolicyNegotiationAlgorithm/README.md

 - Docker

 ### Build and run the docker container image
+- sudo docker-compose exec web flask init-db (to initialize the database)
-- sudo docker-compose up --build
+- sudo docker-compose up --build (to start the web and db containers)
 - The application should now be running on http://localhost:5000.

 ### Access the application